jdeluyck/kcoreorg-website/_posts/2016/2016-12-05-using-a-yubikey-for-account-security.md

 If you have any more ideas on how to use the Yubikey, feel free to comment!

-Also, If you&#8217;re not using 2  factor authentication yet, I urge you to start using it.
+Also, If you're not using 2  factor authentication yet, I urge you to start using it.
 It gives you a nice additional layer of account security, with limited hassle.
-It doesn&#8217;t even have to cost you any money, if you&#8217;re using a software solution.
+It doesn't even have to cost you any money, if you're using a software solution.
 Checkout <a href="https://twofactorauth.org" target="_blank">twofactorauth.org</a> for a (non-comprehensive) list of sites that support it!

 &nbsp;